MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

 - `security.domainControllerFullyQualifiedDns`: List of FQDN of domain controller.
 The FQDN contains the machine/host name of the domain controller.
 If you have multiple domain controllers, you can provide a list here.
 Example: `HOSTNAME.CONTOSO.LOCAL`

-- `security.realm` **Optional parameter**: This is an optional parameter and is not required.
-In the majority of cases, the realm equals domain name.
-For cases where this is not the case, you can use this parameter to define name of realm (e.g. `CONTOSO.LOCAL`).
+- `security.realm` **Optional parameter**: In the majority of cases, the realm equals domain name.
+For cases where they are not the same, use this parameter to define name of realm (e.g. `CONTOSO.LOCAL`).

 - `security.domainDnsName`: Name of your domain (e.g. `contoso.local`).

 - `security.clusterAdmins`: This parameter takes *one- AD group.
 Members of this group will get administrator permissions in the cluster.
 TThis means that they will have sysadmin permissions in SQL Server, superuser permissions in HDFS and administrators in Controller.

 - `security.clusterUsers`: List of the AD groups that are regular users (no administrator permissions) in the big data cluster.

-- `security.appOwners` **Optional parameter**: List of the AD groups who have permissions to create, delete and run any application.
+- `security.appOwners` **Optional parameter**: List of the AD groups who have permissions to create, delete, and run any application.

 - `security.appReaders` **Optional parameter**: list of the AD users or Groups who have permissions to run any application.
-For example:

-To replace the above parameters in the `control.json` file, you can use the following azdata commands to replace the config and provide your own values before deployment.
-You need to run the below commands after running.

 If you have not already initialized the deployment configuration file, you can run this command to get a copy of the configuration.